coordinature/coordinature.github.io/about.md

     - automating the

 2. Why do we do it?
-	- We are driven by the oportunity t
+	- We are driven by the oportunity
+    Some of the largest issues in the world are caused by misinformation and miscommunication.
+Therefore it is now more than ever, time to define effective coordination.

 3. What got us here?
 Omotola and Elise Joined together after working on multiple projects together.